Michael Morris, 3rd Baron Killanin: Military career

 In November 1938, the young Lord Killanin was commissioned into the Queen's Westminsters, a territorial regiment of the British Army, where he was responsible for recruiting fellow journalists, including future Daily Telegraph editor Bill Deedes, and friends who were musicians and actors.
 He reached the rank of major and took part in the planning of D-Day and the Battle of Normandy in 1944, acting as brigade major for 30th Armoured Brigade, part of the 79th Armoured Division.
 He was appointed, due to the course of operations, a Member of the Order of the British Empire (MBE).
 After being demobilised, he went to Ireland.
+He was awarded the Territorial Efficiency Medal in 1946, and the Efficiency Decoration in 1950.
 He resigned his TA commission in 1951.

 President of the IOC

 In 1950, Lord Killanin became the head of the Olympic Council of Ireland (the OCI), and became his country's representative in the IOC in 1952.
 He became senior vice-president in 1968, and succeeded Avery Brundage, becoming President elect at the 73rd IOC Session (21–24 August) held in Munich prior to the 1972 Summer Olympics.
 He took office soon after the Games.

-During his presidency, the Olympic movement experienced a difficult period, dealing with the financial flop of the 1976 Montreal Olympics and the boycotts of the 1980 Moscow Olympics.
+During his presidency, the Olympic movement experienced a difficult period, dealing with the financial flop of the 1976 Montreal Olympics and the international boycott of the 1980 Moscow Olympics.
 Denver, originally selected to host the 1976 Winter Olympics, withdrew and had to be replaced by Innsbruck.
 The cities of Lake Placid and Los Angeles were chosen for 1980 Winter and 1984 Summer Games by default due to a lack of competing bids.
-Killanin resigned just after the Moscow Olympics in 1980, and his position was taken over by Juan Antonio Samaranch.
+Killanin retired after the Moscow Olympics in 1980, and was succeeded by Juan Antonio Samaranch.
 He was later unanimously elected Honorary Life President.

 Other positions

 Killanin served as Honorary Consul-General of Monaco in Ireland from 1961 to 1984.

 Killanin served as Chairman of the Race Committee for Galway Racecourse from 1970 to 1985.
 In his acceptance speech on behalf of the Galway Race Committee when accepting an award for its contribution to Irish Racing in 2013 the then chairman Tim Naughton said Lord Killanin's appointment as Chairman of the Race Committee in the early 1970s was instrumental in setting in motion a train of development that has resulted in the venue not only becoming a top horse-racing destination but also an attractive tourist destination.
 A keen horse racing enthusiast, Killanin also served as a steward of the Irish Turf Club on two occasions and on the National Hunt Steeplechase Committee.

-In his business life Killanin was a director of many companies including Irish Shell, Ulster Bank, Beamish & Crawford and Chubb Ireland.
+In his business life Killanin was a director of many companies including Shell Ireland, Ulster Bank, Beamish and Crawford, and Chubb Ireland.
 He was a founder member of An Taisce (The National Trust for Ireland) and was chairman of the National Monuments Advisory Council until his death.

+In 1948 Killanin was invested as a Knight of Honour and Devotion in the Irish Association of the Sovereign Military Order of Malta.